 I had been making diy skincare products for years before I decided to make hyaluronic acid serum.
 I figured it was going to be difficult and put it off.
 Boy was I wrong.
 Making a HA serum is one of the easiest beauty products you can make.
 Even if you are a first time DIYer, this serum is a breeze!
 It’s cost effective and takes very little time!
 Turns out, all you need is HA powder and water.
 If you’d like to add essential oils or enhance your water by using another water-based product you can but the bottom line is water and powder is all it takes!

 Hyaluronic acid is a must have skin-care ingredient and today is the day we harness all it’s power!

 What is Hyaluronic Acid?

-Hyaluronic acid is actually a natural substance that is already found in our bodies.
+Hyaluronic acid (sodium hyaluronate) is actually a natural substance that is already found in our bodies.
 As with collagen, the younger our skin is, the more hyaluronic acid our skin has.
 And to put it quite simply-the most radiant and young looking skin contains ample amounts of water.
 According to several studies, hyaluronic acid plumps fine lines and wrinkles and also improves the skin’s elasticity.